 What will students do?
 Visiting students will experience life on our campus by staying with a student host in a residence hall, eating in our dining halls, visiting up to two classes, and meeting with an admission officer, coaches, faculty, staff and student leaders upon request.
 Students visiting during the Fall Visitors' Day program will also have an opportunity to attend information sessions about study abroad, athletics, and a variety of other academic and extra-curricular programs.

 Why should I apply?
-The Visit Scholarship Program and Lomen-Douglas Scholarships have been created in an effort to increase socioeconomic and multicultural diversity at Whitman College.
-The Visit Scholarship Program provides an opportunity for students who might not otherwise have the means to visit Whitman and experience our campus community.
+The Visit Scholarship Program is one way we seek to increase socioeconomic and multicultural diversity at Whitman College.
+It provides the opportunity for students who might not otherwise visit Whitman and experience our campus community.
+Visit Scholarship Program participants will also be considered for the Lomen-Douglas Scholarship (described below).

 Who should I contact and how do I apply?
-If you have any questions about the Visit Scholarship Program, please contact the Visit Scholarship Program Coordinator, Esther Weathers.
+If you have any questions about the Visit Scholarship Program, please contact the Visit Scholarship Program Coordinator, Justin Gutzwa.
+To be considered for the Scholarship weekend, you must complete an online application.
+There are two (2) application deadlines:

 Spring Visit Scholarship Program